noripyt/django-cachalot/docs/quickstart.rst

 #.
 Add ``'cachalot',`` to your ``INSTALLED_APPS``
 #.
 If you use multiple servers with a common cache server,
    :ref:`double check their clock synchronisation <multiple servers>`
 #.
+If you modify data outside Django
+   – typically after restoring a SQL database –, run ``./manage.py invalidate_cachalot``
+#.
 Be aware of :ref:`the few other limits <limits>`
 #.
 If you use
    `django-debug-toolbar <https://github.com/django-debug-toolbar/django-debug-toolbar>`_,
    you can add ``'cachalot.panels.CachalotPanel',`` to your ``DEBUG_TOOLBAR_PANELS``
 #.
-If you need to invalidate all django-cachalot cache keys from an external script
-   – typically after restoring a SQL database –, simply run ``./manage.py invalidate_cachalot``
-#.
 Enjoy!

+.. _Settings:

 Settings
 ........